Tips for Picking Classes

 As a new student, it is important to start off on the right foot.
 Do not choose a course load that is too heavy.
 If you want to finish your two-year degree in two years, you must take an average of 15 college-level credits per quarter.
 Since many WVC classes are five credits each, this equals three classes.
 However, 12 credits is the minimum required to be a full-time student; therefore, you could take two five-credit classes and a two-credit class.
 Very few departments offer one-, two-, and three-credit classes, but some that do include the departments of music (MUSC), student development skills (SDS), and physical education (PEH).

 Are you working towards an Allied Health program?

-Make sure you are following your program checklist.
+Make sure you are following the Prerequisite Checklist for your program.
 It is critical that you check for individual class prerequisites, especially in math and science.

 More things to consider before signing up for classes: